-The once-vacant lot on the University Boulevard is now home to a fashion-forward streetwear store called Dress Code.
+The once-vacant lot on University Boulevard is now home to a fashion-forward streetwear store called Dress Code.
 The store opened its doors on Aug.
-11 and this “music driven fashion” brand is paving its way to students by offering a "new kind" of contemporary fashion boutique on Main Gate Square.
+11 and this “music driven fashion” shop is endearing itself to students by offering a "new kind" of contemporary fashion boutique on Main Gate Square.

-The Arizona Repertory Theatre (ART) kicked off its spring season with a rendition of "The Merchant of Venice," a Shakespeare play that features hard-hitting issues such as discrimination and anti-Semitism.
-The play follows the interactions between a Jewish man and a protestant merchant and their serious money loan agreement.
-When things go south in paying back the loan, the merchant must be prepared to give it all to the Jew.
+The Arizona Repertory Theatre (ART) kicked off its spring season with a rendition of "The Merchant of Venice," a Shakespeare play that commentates on hard-hitting issues such as discrimination and anti-Semitism.